makolpaschikov/CharitableFoundation/README.md

 Design:   [Angelina Doronina](https://vk.com/itshhow)

 ---
-To start from the'client' folder, register the commands `npm-install` and `npm-start`.
+To start from the 'client' folder, register the commands `npm-install` and `npm-start`.
 Then start the server on java: `CharitableFoundationApplication#main`